pires/kubernetes-vagrant-coreos-cluster/README.md

 vagrant up master
 ```

 Wait until ```master``` has finished downloading Kubernetes binaries and provisioned a Docker mirror cache.
-This could take some minutes depending on your Internet speed.
-After that, bring on a couple minions:
+This can take a few minutes depending on your Internet speed.
+After that, bring up a couple minions:

 ```
 NODE_MEM=2048 NODE_CPUS=1 NUM_INSTANCES=2 vagrant up